 Nothing can make wedding planning come to a screeching (temporary, of course) halt quite like a quarrel over a bachelor party.
 To avoid this, and to foster clear communication between you and your soon-to-be husband, be sure to have these four key conversations prior to your man's departure.
 You can thank us later.

 Strip Clubs in General

-If the idea of anyone but you dancing all-up on and touching your man, you might want to express this to him.
+If the idea of anyone but you dancing all-up on and touching your man makes you upset, you might want to express this to him.
 In fact, you definitely should.
 Are you cool with clothed lap dances at the celebration, but it's a hard-no (no pun intended) for fully nude ones?
 Make your feelings known.
 Your man will respect your honesty, and you'll both know your expectations for one another, which is key to communication (as well as a long, healthy marriage!)

 Are you okay with them venturing out to a strip club, and even okay with lap dances, but the thought of having private strippers come to the hotel room makes you want to freak out?
 You're not alone.
-Many brides-to-be have discussed with their men that while strip clubs in general might be okay, private parties are absolutely not.
-Conversely, if you really don't mind — the conversation should be had either way, whether it's yay or nay — it's important to voice your concerns and come up with a plan that respects both your wishes, together.
+Many brides-to-be have discussed with their men that while strip clubs, in general, might be okay, private parties are absolutely not.
+Conversely, if you really don't mind, the conversation should be had either way whether it's yay or nay; it's important to voice your concerns and come up with a plan that respects both of your wishes, together.